This Step: Practice Driving

 Know Your Learner's Permit Restrictions

-- A certified instructor 19 or older (three other passengers allowed if vehicle is equipped with dual controls)
+- A certified instructor 19 years old or older

-- A parent, guardian or spouse 19 or older (immediate family members allowed in the back seat)
+- A parent, guardian or spouse 19 years old or older (immediate family members allowed in the back seat)

-- A person 21 or older (if you're under 18, your parent or guardian must give their written okay for this person)
+- A person 21 years old or older (if you're under 18 years old, your parent or guardian must give their written okay for this person)